-Recently, methods in information-theoretic learning (ITL) are introduced to the state estimation under the non-Gaussian environment \cite{chen2017maximum,chen2019minimum, wang2021numerically, he2023generalized}.
-The DKF algorithms in \cite{wang2019distributed, hu2022efficient} are proposed based on the maximum correntropy criterion (MCC) \cite{liu2007correntropy}.
-When the observation noise is non-Gaussian, they outperform the conventional DKF (CDKF) for it can reflect the higher-order moment information of the error data and adjust the estimation correspondingly.
-This kind of DKF based on ITL can flexibly adapt to different non-Gaussian noise environments.
-In ITL, the minimum error entropy (MEE) \cite{zhang2015convergence} criterion is better than MCC in dealing with complicated non-Gaussian noise.
-The distributed minimum error entropy Kalman filter (DMEEKF) \cite{feng2023distributed} is proposed based on the MEE criterion to promote the algorithm's robustness in a non-Gaussian environment.
-Nevertheless, their performance may degrade when exposed to strongly impulsive noise.
+Recently, information-theoretic learning (ITL) methods have been introduced for state estimation in non-Gaussian environments \cite{chen2017maximum,chen2019minimum, wang2021numerically, he2023generalized}.
+These methods optimize state estimates by minimizing output entropy, effectively addressing non-Gaussian noise without the limitations of selecting a model that aligns with the actual noise distribution.
+When the measurement noise is non-Gaussian, the ITL-based DKF outperforms the conventional DKF (CDKF) \cite{he2020distributed} as it can capture higher-order moment information of the error and adjust the estimation accordingly.
+The distributed maximum correntropy KF (DMCKF) is formulated in \cite{wang2019distributed} by introducing a new gain matrix and leveraging the maximum correntropy criterion (MCC) \cite{liu2007correntropy}.
+Wang et al. also propose a novel DMCKF based on the consensus average method extending its application to non-linear systems \cite{wang2021distributed}.
+To enhance the communication efficiency, a covariance intersection DMCKF is proposed, using a matrix weight obtained by MCC \cite{hu2022efficient}.
+In ITL, the minimum error entropy (MEE) \cite{zhang2015convergence} criterion considers the Euclidean distance between a zero-mean Gaussian distribution and the actual error probability density function, making it preferable to MCC when handling complex noise \cite{8267224}.
+The distributed minimum error entropy KF (DMEEKF) is proposed based on the MEE criterion \cite{feng2023distributed} to enhance the robustness in non-Gaussian environments.

-In background-impulse Kalman filter (BIKF) \cite{fan2022background}, another solution for non-Gaussian noise is proposed.
-It approximates the complex non-Gaussian noise as a combination of a small Gaussian noise and a large one, which offers a more accurate noise estimation for the KF.
-The excellent performance of BIKF under the non-Gaussian environment proves that the noise obeys non-Gaussain distribution can be well approximated as a combination of Gaussian components.
-It inspires us to model the observation noise as several Gaussian components with different variances.